 The more you know the easier it is to identify this.

-Have a clear set of terms and conditions.
+Have clear terms and conditions

 Your clients will become your friends along the way and of course, you want to do the very best for them, but this is your business and your livelihood, so your clients need to understand what you expect from them when they join your coaching program for example do, they understand your cancellation policy and your payment terms.